ctrautma/RHEL_NIC_QUALIFICATION/README.md

         vf 1 MAC 02:18:7c:11:3b:dd, spoof checking on, link-state auto, trust off, query_rss off vf 2 MAC 5a:f3:c5:5a:bc:ce, spoof checking on, link-state auto, trust off, query_rss off

+ You can enable a single vf per port as 3 vfs are not required.
+Just verify the setting in the Perf-Verify.conf for the vf names is appropriate 'NIC1_VF' 'NIC2_VF' and points to the correct vf device.

  Now execute the Perf-Verify-sriov.sh test which will run for 3-4 hours.

  If the test has been running for 5 minutes then it should run the full 3-4 hours.